Laurier welcomes Provincial approval of new site in the Milton Education Village

 Building on the successful partnership between Laurier and Conestoga in Brantford, the expansion to Milton will replicate the delivery of innovative programming, improved student pathways and the seamless provision of student services.

-“We appreciate the Government of Ontario’s investment in the Laurier-Conestoga partnership in Milton,” said Conestoga College President John Tibbits.
+“We appreciate the Government of Ontario’s investment in the Laurier-Conestoga partnership in Milton,” said Conestoga College President their explanation John Tibbits.
 “We look forward to working with our academic, industry and government partners to deliver relevant, accessible, career-focused learning programs that support the needs of the community, contribute to personal and professional success, and contribute to economic growth for the region.”